solkim-83/tp/docs/DeveloperGuide.md

     * 3a1.
 Athena shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 * 4a.
-The persons to be added or removed is not found.
+The date time format is not accepted.

     * 4a1.
 Athena shows an error message.

+      Use case ends.

+* 5a.
+There is a duplicate event.

+    * 5a1.
+Athena shows an error message.

+      Use case ends.

+* 6a.
+There is an event that is occurring at the same time.

+    * 6a1.
+Athena shows an error message.

+      Use case ends.

+* 7a.
+The persons to be added or removed is not found.

+    * 7a1.
+Athena shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 #### **Use case: Search for events**